Our team

 Partner

-Many of Todd’s client relationships extend more than a decade.
+A significant proportion of Todd’s client relationships extend more than a decade.

 He holds a BA in History, with a focus on China, from Brown University, and also studied at The Chinese University of Hong Kong and Yale-China Chinese Language Centre.